-The UAE Pavilion in Yeosu reflects the nation’s commitment to the responsible development and protection of its coastline
+The UAE Pavilion in Yeosu reflected the nation’s commitment to the responsible development and protection of its coastline and marine habitat

 The UAE Pavilion at Expo 2010 Shanghai was praised for its sustainable design